Summary of Iowa Divorce Law

 - A lawyer can tell you your rights.

-- Pro Se is the term used to mean a person is filing by themselves.
+- Pro Se or Self Represented Litigant are the terms used to mean a person is filing by themselves.

 When do I Need to Have a Lawyer?

 - You don't agree about how to divide what you own

 - One spouse thinks they may be entitled to support from the other spouse.